Knoxville, United States Guide

 Day Trips

-Approximately 1 hour 30 minutes by car Pigeon Forge is a mountain resort city in Sevier County, Tennessee, United States.
+Approximately 30 minutes by car Pigeon Forge is a mountain resort city in Sevier County, Tennessee, United States.
 It is a family-friendly destination known for its amusement parks, dinner shows, and outlet shopping.
 Dollywood, a theme park owned by Dolly Parton, is a major attraction.

 Approximately 1 hour by car Oak Ridge is a city in Anderson and Roane counties in the U.S. state of Tennessee, about 25 miles (40 km) west of Knoxville.
 Oak Ridge was established in 1942 as part of the Manhattan Project, a top-secret World War II effort to produce the atomic bomb.
 Today, it's home to the Oak Ridge National Laboratory and offers historical sites and museums related to its unique past.

-Approximately 30 minutes by car Sweetwater is a city in Monroe County, Tennessee, United States.
+Approximately 40 minutes by car Sweetwater is a city in Monroe County, Tennessee, United States.
 It is best known for the Lost Sea Adventure, America's largest underground lake.
 The town also offers antique shops and local eateries.

-Approximately 1 hour 15 minutes by car Tellico Plains
+Approximately 1 hour by car Gatlinburg

 Travel Time